siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 only showing top 2 rows
 ```

-Below are how I figured out how to make this work with almost zero scala knowledge :-P.
+Below are how I figured out how to make this work with almost zero scala knowledge:-P.

 - [How reader should be called](https://github.com/vesoft-inc/nebula-spark-connector/blob/master/nebula-spark-connector/src/main/scala/com/vesoft/nebula/connector/package.scala)